Sociology

 SOC 270.
 Criminology.
 3 Credits.

-A survey of varieties of criminal activity, data on crime and sociological explanations of crime and criminality in relation to social structural, institutional and cultural factors.
+A survey of varieties of criminal activity, data on crime and sociological explanations of crime and criminality in relation to social structural, institutional, and cultural factors.
 Traditional and contemporary policies for controlling crime are explored in this course and a critical analysis of the relationship between crime, social inequality and social justice is developed.

 SOC 273.
 Mass Incarceration and Collateral Consequences.
 3 Credits.

 A historical and contemporary investigation of offender management and treatment.
-Critical theories and alternative methods of corrections are examined and the effects of institutionalization are discussed.
+Critical theories and alternative methods of corrections are examined, and the effects of institutionalization are discussed.

 SOC 275.
-Police & Society.
+Issues in Contemporary Policing.
 3 Credits.

 A socio-historical and comparative analysis of the structure and organization of contemporary policing.
 Students will develop a critical analysis of how law enforcement agencies interact with society.